-2.1.
-What is scandalous: Australian foundation for determining scandal

-The prohibition against the registration of scandalous marks in Australia, traces its lineage to colonial trade mark statutes.70 It appeared as Section 114 in the Trade Marks Act, 1905, which established Australia's first national trade mark register.71 The provision prohibited the registration of scandalous designs and marks which would be contrary to morality.72
+What is scandalous: Australian foundation for determining scandal trade mark statutes.
+To lt appeared as s.114 in the Trade Marks E.I.P.R.
+230 Act 1905, which established Australia's first national trade marks register.
+The provision prohibited the registration of scandalous designs and marks which would be contrary to morality.